 The Library subscribes to a large number of e-books.
 You can access individual e-books via YorSearch, but you may also wish to search across e-book collections for relevant material:

 YorSearch: Use YorSearch, the Library catalogue, to find books.
 Some books will be available as e-books that you can access online from anywhere; look for the link in YorSearch.

-Resource lists: Each of your modules will have a resource list linked to from the module site on the VLE.
+Reading lists: Each of your modules will have a reading list linked to from the module site on the VLE.

 History books are held in the Q of the Library: Click here to see History shelf locations

 Use the following links to search Library collections outside the University of York.
 Remember that you can use the Library's Interlending service to get items that we don't have in stock at York, or you can catch our free minibus to the at Boston Spa.
 You can visit and sometimes borrow from other libraries using the scheme.